lemire/rowreorderingcpplibrary/README.md

 # Warning

 This is "proof of principle" code.
 If you ever use this code in production... well, don't.
+It is not good C++ code: it is only prototypical.

 # References